pavelkharitenko/THU-RL-Finalproject/README.md

 1. Consider RL setting：
 Which algorithm for which task manipulation problem will work the best?
-Can we converge with baseline algorithms for the most realistic configuration?
+Can we converge with baseline algorithms for the most realistic configuration (joint control + sparse)?

 2. Consider Training result:
 Is the resulting behaviour the agent learned efficient?